Engineering Non-Gaussian Bosonic Gates through Quantum Signal Processing: Applications of mod- gates

 \subsection{SNAP Gate}

-A commonly employed non-Gaussian gate in circuit QED platforms is the SNAP gate \cite{SNAP_2015}, which applies distinct phases to every boson-number state based on their boson number.
+A commonly employed non-Gaussian gate in circuit QED platforms is the SNAP gate \cite{SNAP_2015}, which applies distinct phases to every boson-number states based on their boson number.
 Its operator form is given by

-where ``other" denotes the terms associated with the states with excitation higher than the maximum boson number of concern, $N_{\text{max}}$.
+where ``other" denotes the terms associated with the states with higher boson number than the maximum of concern, $N_{\text{max}}$.

-In the conventional implementation of SNAP gates, the qubit drive incorporates multiple frequency tones, each resonating with the energy gap between a particular dressed state pair $\{\ket{n,g},\ket{n,e}\}$ (see Appendix B for details).
+In the conventional implementation of SNAP gates, the qubit drive incorporates multiple frequency tones, each resonating with the energy gap between a particular dressed state pair $\{\ket{n}\ket{g},\ket{n}\ket{e}\}$ (see Appendix~\ref{appendix_multi} for details).
 This method allows each boson-number state to be independently manipulated.
 However, to avoid unwanted off-resonant effects, the amplitude of each tone must remain much weaker than that of the dispersive coupling.
-This results in a prolonged gate time $T_{\text{total}} \gg 1/\chi$.
+This results in a prolonged implementation time $T_{\text{total}} \gg 1/\chi$.

 The mod-$k$ gate can be reduced to the SNAP gate by setting $k = N_{\text{max}} +1$ and engineering $\Theta_{n\,\text{mod}\, k} =\Theta_{n}$.
 Compared to the conventional method, implementing SNAP gates with our QSP method can be both higher in accuracy and faster.
-To demonstrate the merits of our method, we simulate the implementation of SNAP gates for $N_{\text{max}}=4$, $5$ levels.
-As shown in Fig.~\ref{fig1}, the conventional method exhibits infidelity greater than $10^{-2}$ for the gate time up to $T_{\text{total}} = 8\pi/\chi$.
+To demonstrate the merits of our method, we simulate the implementation of SNAP gates for $N_{\text{max}}=4$, five bosonic levels.
+As shown in Fig.~\ref{fig1}, the conventional method typically exhibits infidelity greater than $10^{-2}$ for the implementation time up to $T_{\text{total}} = 8\pi/\chi$.
 In contrast, our QSP method engineers the same gate in a fixed time of $4\pi/\chi$, while the infidelity is at the order of $10^{-9}$ in the worst case we have tested.
 We note that the inaccuracy originates primarily from numerical errors in our angle-finding algorithm, which can be further reduced with improved computational machinery.